STPDRichie/TuringMachine/README.md

 Transaction line format: <br />
 `"current state" "input symbol" -> "new state" "new symbol" "movement"`

 P.S.
-States that are not initial or terminal are written directly in transitions and nowhere else. `_` is used as a lambda symbol.
+States that are not initial or terminal are written directly in transactions and nowhere else. `_` is used as a lambda symbol.

 ## Output